koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ----------------------

 <!-- note
-React DOM calculates the diffs for an update by comparing components between previous and current ones.
-React interprets the diffs to transform them to imperative operations
+React transform diffs to imperative operations

 So we are able to write components declaratively without caring about actual imperative operations.
 React does it for you.